Chukchi Myths perspective on Special Relativity: Basic notions of special relativity

 ``The paradoxical nature of an age difference between the twins disappears once one stops thinking in terms of Newtonian pictures" \cite{Adler_1965}.
 However, numerous examples show that completely freeing oneself from the framework of Newtonian concepts is no easy task.
 For example, ``a good many physicists believe that this paradox can only be resolved by the general theory of relativity.
 They find great comfort in this, because they don't know any general relativity and feel that they don't have to worry about the problem until they decide to learn general relativity" \cite{Schild_1959}.
 In fact, the problem is not ignorance of general relativity, since among the quite a large number of physicists who defend the need for general relativity to resolve the twin paradox, there are such first-class experts on general relativity as Einstein himself \cite{Pesic_2003} and Pauli \cite{Pauli_1958}.
 The problem is that Newtonian concepts are deeply ingrained in the way we think about physics.
 Further evidence of this is the fact that Alfred Schild's excellent and lucid old paper \cite{Schild_1959}, which attempted to discuss the twin paradox in terms of non-Newtonian concepts, is little known.

 In special relativity, when ideal clocks reunite, they tick identically (they measure the same elapsed proper time over the common interval $CD$ of their world lines in Fig.\ref{fig3}).
 The end of the shaman legend anticipates a more general situation: ``Recognizing his son, the father immediately falls on the spot and crumbles from decrepitude" \cite{Bogoraz_1923}.
-Remarkably, in physics, such a theory, in which the running of a clock depends on its history, was proposed in 1919 by Hermann Weyl in his unsuccessful attempt to unify electromagnetism and gravity.
+Thus, the analogy between the Chukchi myth and the theory of relativity fails here: according to the theory of relativity, he would have continued to age at the same rate as his son.
+Remarkably, in physics, such a more general theory, in which the rate of a clock depends on its history, was proposed in 1919 by Hermann Weyl in his unsuccessful attempt to unify electromagnetism and gravity.
 Experiments limit the existence of such so-called second-clock effect \cite{Lobo_2018} and render the classical version of Weyl's theory phenomenologically uninteresting, as Einstein had anticipated from the outset.
 However, when combined with quantum theory, Weyl's idea led to the birth of modern gauge theories, which form the basis of our description of fundamental interactions in the Standard Model \cite{Jackson_2001,Raifeartaigh_1998}.

 Photons (and massless particles in general) do not carry ideal clocks, they have no sense of time: the interval between any two events that lie on the photon's world line is zero.